wareya/FunkshunL/README.md

 # FunkshunL
-FunkshunL is an esoteric programming language with no flow control and broken function call semantics.
+FunkshunL is an esoteric programming language with unusable flow control and broken function call semantics.

 FunkshunL is quasi-turing-complete and has a working brainfuck interpreter (see main.fl).